laisar/OCs_DataScientist_P7/README.md

 ## **Mission**

-1. Build a scoring model that will automatically predict a customer's probability of bankruptcy.
+1. Build a scoring model that will automatically predict a customer's probability of repaying a loan.
 2. Build an interactive dashboard for customer relationship managers to interpret the predictions made by the model, and to improve the customer knowledge of customer relationship managers.
 3. Put the prediction scoring model into production using an API, as well as the interactive dashboard that calls the API for predictions.